jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      source /etc/platform/openrc

 #.
-Load the stx-openstack application’s package into StarlingX.
-The tarball package contains stx-openstack’s Airship Armada manifest and stx-openstack’s set of helm charts.
+Load the stx-openstack application package into |prod|.
+The tarball
+   package contains the stx-openstack Airship Armada manifest and stx-openstack set of Helm charts.
 For example:

    ::

      system application-upload stx-sdo-<version>.tgz

 #.
-Apply the stx-sdo application in order to bring SDO RV application into service.
-If your environment is preconfigured with a proxy server, then make sure HTTPS proxy is set before applying stx-sdo.
+Apply the ``stx-sdo`` application to bring the |SDO| Rendevous application
+   into service.
+If your environment is preconfigured with a proxy server, make sure the HTTPS proxy is set before applying ``stx-sdo``.

    ::

      system application-apply stx-sdo

 #.
-Check the application status using below command:
+Check the application status using the command:

    ::

      system application-show stx-sdo

-After the application apply is success, you will see the RV service and redis DB pods running.
+When the |SDO| Rendezvous application is in service, you will see the RV service and redis DB pods running.
 For example:

 ::